 Thats when it hit me like a ton of dark matter: Eve could see but she did not know what was going on around her.
-She was steeped in the amoral bliss of unselfconsciousness; despite her more powerful brain, she lived the instinctive life of all the other animals, without discrimination or contemplation.
+She was steeped in the amoral bliss of unselfconsciousness.
+Despite her more powerful brain, she lived the instinctive life of all the other animals, without discrimination or contemplation.
 Adam was doubtlessly the same.
-He could build and repair that vine-rope fence forever without ever once realizing that he could walk beyond it if he wanted to, take a vacation, see the sights.
-The consciousness of these two was not up to snuff for immortal beings; they would screw themselves into oblivion and never know the difference!
+He would build and repair that vine-rope fence forever without ever once realizing that he could walk beyond it if he wanted to, take a vacation, see the sights.
+The consciousness of these two was not up to snuff for immortal beings.
+They would screw themselves into oblivion and never know the difference!
 But I would, and only I could put a stop to it.

 An Apple a Day